 This is a topic of ongoing study for me.

 This is not everything I learned about trauma in 2016.
-However, this is what I hang onto when the storms of cPTSD come through.
+However, this is what I hang onto when the storms of trauma come through.

 These are the truths I’m taking with me.